Leading Through Ambiguity: Lessons From Building With AI ‘Autonomously’

 TL;DR:

-New Claude code plugins are finally good enough to change how designers think about autonomy
+New Claude Code plugins are finally good enough to change how designers think about autonomy

 Automation loops break less on tech and more on human expectation